51r/terraform-aws-nightscout/README.md

 Modify the init.sh script file:

-1. Under #Configuring NginX reverse proxy, you have to specify your domain:
+1. Under #Configuring Nginx reverse proxy, you have to specify your domain:

 	server_name cgm.example.com;